 Every child wants a family of his/her own.
 As a national policy, Kenya wants children placed in homes rather than institutions.
 To this end; we have been doing difficult detective work resulting in some home placements.
 Some of our children are now residing with relatives or foster parents.
 Others are spending their holidays with relatives.
 Red Rhino continues to be responsible for the education of all of the children who have been reunified as they are still “our kids.”

-The Red Rhino Orphanage Project occupies eight acres of land, 30 miles east of Nairobi, Kenya.
+The Red Rhino Outreach Project occupies eight acres of land, 30 miles east of Nairobi, Kenya.

 Over the course of many years, the RROP has successfully secured the land, constructed a Children’s Center, and opened it as a home to some of Nairobi’s most at-risk children.
 The infrastructure of RROP includes a kitchen, gathering and administration building, a home with attached restrooms for all the children and staff, and a large multi-purpose workshop.